 Buyers no longer have the option of the SE or M Sport X trim, leaving just the Sport and popular M Sport specifications.
 Prices for the X2 span from around £35,000 to more than £50,000, which puts it at the heart of the premium crossover and SUV class.
 Add some options and those costs rapidly spiral – so be careful when looking at the list of extras.

 Rivals include the Volvo XC40 and Jaguar E-Pace, top-spec versions of the Volkswagen T-Roc and MINI Countryman, as well as lower-spec versions of the Range Rover Evoque, plus the ageing Audi Q3 and more hatchback-like Mercedes GLA.
 However, there are other rivals in-house, because the BMW X1 offers a similar drive but with a more practical interior and newer tech, while the 1 Series offers lower running costs and sporty handling in a cheaper, more car-like package.

 For an alternative review of the BMW X2, visit our sister site carbuyer.co.uk...

 In this review

-- 1Verdict - currently readingThe low-slung and less than practical BMW X2 is an SUV oddity, but it’s fun to drive and stylish
+- 1Verdict - currently readingThe low-slung and less than practical BMW X2 is an SUV oddity, but it’s stylish and good to drive

-- 2Engines, performance and driveX2’s engine line-up is restricted to four-cylinder units only, but it’s still fun to drive
+- 2Engines, performance and driveX2’s engine line-up isn’t the most thrilling, but it’s still fun to drive

 - 5Practicality, comfort and boot spaceX2 boasts similar interior space to the X1, though that rakish body costs in places